kuzudb/explorer/README.md

 #### Dev builds

-If you want to launch Kùzu Explorer with the latest development build of Kùzu, you can do so by using the `dev` tag instead of `latest`.
+If you want to launch Kuzu Explorer with the latest development build of Kuzu, you can do so by using the `dev` tag instead of `latest`.

 ```bash
 docker run -p 8000:8000 \